NICHD-BSPC/intro-rnaseq-hpc/lessons/12_automating_workflow.md

 ### Saving and running script

-To transfer the contents of the script from your laptop to O2, you can copy and paste the contents into a new file called `rnaseq_analysis_on_input_file.sh` using `vim`.
+To transfer the contents of the script from your laptop to Biowulf, you can copy and paste the contents into a new file called `rnaseq_analysis_on_input_file.sh` using `vim`.

 ``` bash
 $ cd ~/rnaseq/scripts/